wtoivo/RM2-F2F-quali-book/docs/01-labs.md

  - - - -

-### Lab 6 Activity 1: Anonymise the transcript
+### Lab 6 Activity 1: Pseudonymise the transcript

 Take a look at the short excerpt below.
-In your group, try to anonymise it, thinking about whether you would choose to redact or replace the information.
+In your group, try to remove any identifiers from it, thinking about whether you would choose to redact or replace the information.

 <div class="info">
 <p><strong>Transcript:</strong></p>